rgilks/royal-game-of-ur-cli/docs/rules.md

 ## Introduction

-The Royal Game of Ur, also known as the Game of Twenty Squares, is an ancient board game that originated in Mesopotamia over 4,500 years ago.
+The Royal Game of Ur is an ancient board game that originated in Mesopotamia over 4,500 years ago.
 This document outlines the rules as implemented in this software.

 ## The Board

 The game is played on a board with 20 squares arranged in three rows:

 ```
       1 2 3 4 5 6 7 8
   ┌──────────────────┐
-A │✧ · · · ✧ · · ✧│
+  │A  ✧ · · ·     ✧ ·│
-B │· · · · ✧ · · ·│
+  │B  · · · ✧ · · · ·│
-C │✧ · · · ✧ · · ✧│
+  │C  ✧ · · ·     ✧ ·│
   └──────────────────┘
 ```

 - The ✧ symbols represent "rosette" squares, which grant special privileges.
 - Each player has their own path through the board, sharing the middle row.
 - The path for each player is:
-  - Player A: A1 → A8 → B1 → B8 → C8 → C1
+  - Player A: A4 → A1 → B1 → B8 → A8 → A7
-  - Player B: C1 → C8 → B1 → B8 → A8 → A1
+  - Player B: C4 → C1 → B1 → B8 → C8 → C7

 ## Setup